sendgrid/docs/content/docs/ui/sending-email/create-and-manage-unsubscribe-groups.md

 If you are participating in the Automation closed beta, you will add the unsubscribe tag using the following format:  ``{{[unsubscribe]}}``

-For more information on the Automation beta, click [here](https://sendgrid.com/solutions/marketing-automation/).
+For more information on the Automation beta, see our [Email Marketing Automation](https://sendgrid.com/solutions/marketing-automation/) page.

 ## Add recipients to an Unsubscribe Group